cyfdecyf/fullrss/README.md

 ===

 Han Han (韩寒) writes great article about the China's problem.
-[His blog](http://blog.sina.com.cn/twocold) is on Sina which does export full RSS.
-So I created this to convert the excerpt RSS to a FULL RSS.
+[His blog](http://blog.sina.com.cn/twocold) is on Sina which doesn't export full RSS.
+So I created this to convert the partial RSS to a FULL RSS.

 Thanks to [hpricot](https://github.com/hpricot/hpricot), this is really easy to do.